 Cloud models are known for their consistency and minimal downtime.
 It is a proven fact that compared to on-premises deployments, cloud models have higher reliability, security, and uptime.
 However, the puzzling issue is quantifying the impact of hourly downtime on your business.

-Maintaining and running your on-premises servers 24*7 doesn’t come cheap.
+Maintaining and running your on-premises servers 24/7 doesn’t come cheap.
 Also, per industry average, most companies replace their on-premises servers every five years.
-It also costs approximately $731.94 per year to run an average power consuming server in the U.S. On-premises servers bring massive power bills, plus the headache and costs of replacement every 5 -7 years, which increases TCO.
+It also costs approximately $731.94 per year to run an average power-consuming server in the U.S. On-premises servers bring massive power bills, plus the headache and costs of replacement every 5 -7 years, which increases TCO.

-If you’re a global organization, with offices across the world, using Azure for managing your data is far more beneficial – you do not have to connect to servers on the other side of the globe, and your systems are up and running round-the-clock – making it easy for your mobile users worldwide.
+If you’re a global organization with offices across the world, using Azure for managing your data is far more beneficial – you do not have to connect to servers on the other side of the globe, and your systems are up and running round-the-clock – making it easy for your mobile users worldwide.
 But if you’re a relatively small organization with limited geographic coverage and just a few hundred employees, an on-premises solution is just what you need.

-Here we look at the features and functionality of Microsoft Azure specifically and compare them with an on-premises system.
+When it comes to making such a big decision for your organization, it can be beneficial to see all of the differences laid out side by side.
+Let’s take a look at the features and functionality of Microsoft Azure specifically and compare them with an on-premises system.

 There will always be resistance to cloud computing migration, and every business has its own set of constraints and unique needs, but a careful look at the TCO over a longer timeframe will prove cloud to be far less as compared to the on-premises model.

-With a growth rate of 120k new customers per month, 1.4 million SQL databases in Azure, 2 trillion messages per week processed by Azure IoT, and 5 million organizations using Azure Active Directory, it’s no surprise how Azure is performing, and is a small indicator of why you should carefully migrate to Azure.
+With a growth rate of 120k new customers per month, 1.4 million SQL databases in Azure, 2 trillion messages per week processed by Azure IoT, and 5 million organizations using Azure Active Directory, it’s no surprise how Azure is performing and is a small indicator of why you should carefully migrate to Azure.
 Contact us and see how Azure will help you minimize your TCO.